BigDataBiology/SemiBin/docs/faq.md

 You may consider using SemiBin as part of a multi-algorithm approach followed by dereplication, but we do not have the data to recommend its use on its own.

 We are very keen to test SemiBin for these data and ask that, if you have eukaryotic metagenomics data, you feel free to get in touch ([shaojun@big-data-biology.org](mailto:shaojun@big-data-biology.org) or [luispedro@big-data-biology.org](mailto:luispedro@big-data-biology.org)).

+## Can I use another version of GTDB for annotation?

+**Note**: this is only relevant for the now-deprecated _SemiBin1_ pipeline

+Yes.
+There are two approaches:

+1. Download an mmseqs-formatted GTDB (the command `mmseqs databases GTDB GTDB tmp` will download the latest version).
+Then, point SemiBin to this database using the `--reference-db-data-dir` option.
+2. Precompute the contig annotations with mmseqs using any version of GTDB and pass the contig annotation table to SemiBin using the `taxonomy-annotation-table` option.
+Do note that the tool expects an mmseqs formatted file and is likely to produce nonsensical results if a different format is provided.

+The second approach is more complex but can make sense as part of a larger pipeline where taxonomic annotation of contigs is performed for multiple reasons (not only for the benefit of SemiBin).